OSC/openondemand.org/index.md

   <p>Please contact Alan Chalker (alanc@osc.edu) for more information</p>
 </div>

 ## Overview

+### An intuitive, innovation, and interactive interface to remote computing resources

+Open OnDemand helps computational researchers and students efficiently utilize remote cmoputing resources by making them easy to access from any device.
+It helps computer center staff support a wide range of clients by simplifying the user interface and experience.

+### Key Benefits & Impact

+Key benefit to you, the end user:  You can use any web browser to access resources at a computing service provider.
+Key benefit to you, the computer center staff:  A wdie range of clients/needs can utilize your computing resources.
+Overall impact:  Users are able to use remote computing resources faster and more efficiently.

+### Features & More Information

 Open OnDemand is an NSF-funded open-source HPC portal based on OSC's original OnDemand portal.
 The goal of Open OnDemand is to provide an easy way for